Bijoy781999/Online-Voting-System-Using-Blockchain/README.md

 2. Open `index.html` in your browser.
 > No backend or server setup is required – it runs fully in the browser.

+3. Open `admin_login.html` as well in your browser for admin access.

 ---

 ## 🛠️ Tech Stack